 What are Closing Costs?

-Every home sale involves fixed costs.
-Buyers and sellers usually split these closing costs, as specified in the real estate sales contract.
+Every home sale incurs certain fixed costs.
+Sellers and buyers customarily split these closing costs, as specified in the sales contract.

-Below is a fairly general list of closing costs.
-We will provide a specific list of your closing costs when we deliver your Good Faith Estimate.
+Below is a fairly generic list of closing costs.
+We will always provide a specific list of your closing costs when we give you a Good Faith Estimate.

 Standard Closing Costs